phthallo/artemOS/README.md

 # artemOS

-A <a href = "https://artemOS.phthallo.com">'Web OS'-styled interface and dashboard</a> for participants in Hack Club's Athena Program.
+artemOS (pronounced the same as *artemis*) <a href = "https://artemOS.phthallo.com">'Web OS'-styled interface and dashboard</a> for participants in Hack Club's Athena Program.

 ## Development
 1. Clone the repository